-The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its parent company only financial performance.
+The Company is evaluating the impact of its initial adoption of the abovementioned standards or interpretations on its parent company only financial position and parent company only financial performance.
 The results thereof will be disclosed when the Company completes its evaluation.